 Apple iPhone XR review: price, models and build quality

-The iPhone XR starts at £749, with 64GB of storage space.
-For £799, you can boost the storage to 128GB, or to 256GB for £899.
-This compares to a starting price of £999 (with 64GB of storage) for the iPhone XS, or £1,199 (64GB) for the iPhone XS Max.
+The iPhone XR starts at £629, with 64GB of storage space.
+For £679, you can boost the storage to 128GB.
+There's no option for 256GB of storage, which the new iPhone SE and iPhone 11 offer.

 We think the 128GB model is a real sweet spot here – 64GB is enough for anyone at a base level, but 128GB gives you that extra bit of freedom to store photos, videos and music on the phone without things getting shunted to the cloud.
 For the £50 upgrade price, that’s our recommended option.

 The XR comes in six colours, which we love – plain silver and black are pretty boring by this point.
 The red is our favourite, but we’re big fans of the yellow and coral too.
 But you can take your pick, of course.
 It’s a bit of a shame there’s no gold (though the yellow has a fairly gold-like aluminium edge), but you can’t have everything.

 The iPhone XR is just about identical to the iPhone 11 (save for the different cameras on the back, and looks extremely close to the iPhone 11 Pro too, but it's actually marginally thicker than the Pro, which is just about noticeable in the hand when you hold them together, but is pretty meaningless in the grand scheme of things.

 It also has a bigger bezel than that the 11 Pro.
 The screen still has the curved corners and notch, but with a slightly larger black border around the side.